mohammed-elbestawy/AWS-Document-Approval-System-Project/STEPS.md

 ---

+<a id="iam"></a>
 ## 🔐 IAM — Lambda Execution Role

-Scoped access to what the functions actually use:
+One role covering exactly what the two Lambda functions touch — nothing broader.

-`CloudWatch Logs` · `S3` · `DynamoDB` · `SNS`
+Scoped access to: `CloudWatch Logs` · `S3` · `DynamoDB` · `SNS`

-Permissions are limited to the specific resources and actions each function needs — not broad service-level access.
+Permissions are limited to the specific resources and actions each function needs — not blanket service-level access.

 ![IAM role configuration](screenshots/03-iam-role.png)

 ---

+<a id="s3-storage"></a>
 ## 🪣 S3 — Document Storage

+Holds the uploaded PDFs.
+Never exposed directly — everything reads through the app layer, not the bucket.

-Private bucket for uploaded PDFs — not publicly readable at any point in the flow.
+Private bucket, not publicly readable at any point in the flow.

 ![S3 storage configuration](screenshots/04-s3-storage.png)

 ---

+<a id="submit-handler"></a>
 ## ⚡ Lambda — submit-handler

+Handles the incoming submission end to end: validating it, storing it, and notifying the approver.

 | Field | Value |
 |:---|:---|